 Applications from those outside of a UK/EEA training programme are not eligible to apply for Grid.

 If you are a Royal College Of Anaesthetists (RCOA) applicant or EEA trainee, please contact email@example.com as soon as possible to discuss your application.
 There is more information on page 4 of our full guide - download the Grid Applicant Guide below.

 How long do I need to complete Grid training?

-In exceptional circumstances, candidates may be able to apply from a higher year of training - for example, ST7 - providing that sufficient sub-specialty training can be completed without an extension of the current CCT date.
+In exceptional circumstances, candidates may be able to apply from a higher year of training - for example, ST7 - providing that sufficient sub-specialty training can be completed without an extension of the current CCT date, possibly through previous experience that may be counted retrospectively.
 If you want to do this, you must carefully discuss your circumstances with your deanery and the CSAC Chair.

 How many times can I apply for Grid?